-Highly Pathogenic Avian Influenza (HPAI) is in Minnesota.
-For the latest information on the state's response, visit the Minnesota Board of Animal Health website
+Highly Pathogenic Avian Influenza (HPAI) is a concern for Minnesota's poultry industry and bird owners.
+For the latest information on the state's response, visit the Minnesota Board of Animal Health website.

-All bird owners, whether commercial producers or backyard enthusiasts, need to continue:
+All bird owners, whether commercial producers or backyard enthusiasts, need to:

 The state has activated an HPAI hotline for anyone with poultry to ask questions or for anyone to report sick birds at 1-833-454-0156.